chaos-mesh/chaos-mesh/README.md

 # Chaos Mesh
-Chaos Mesh is a powerful chaos engineering tool for kubernetes.
+Chaos Mesh is a powerful chaos engineering platform for kubernetes.
 It is used to inject chaos into the applications and Kubernetes infrastructure in a managed fashion.

 Chaos Mesh includes a Kubernetes Operator, which provides easy definitions for chaos experiments and